 At the time of delivery, the concentration of Vitamin C is two to four times higher in the umbilical cord than in the mother’s blood, illustrating the importance of this key vitamin for normal fetal development.
 Low maternal Vitamin C has been associated with an increased risk of preeclampsia, preterm birth and low birthweight babies.
 The good news is, just taking the daily recommended amount (more on that below) is enough—you don’t need to over-do it with supplementation to see the benefits of Vitamin C.

 How much Vitamin C do you need during pregnancy?

 During pregnancy, Vitamin C cross the placenta, so we need more of it at this time—60 mg per day, and 85 mg per day while breastfeeding.
-Again, easy to get considering half a cup of sliced red bell pepper contains 58 mg, and a cup of sliced strawberries contains almost 100 mg of Vitamin C. The Power Prenatal for Females and the Prenatal Essentials for Females both have 100 mg to cover your daily needs.
+Again, easy to get considering half a cup of sliced red bell pepper contains 58 mg, and a cup of sliced strawberries contains almost 100 mg of Vitamin C. The Powers for Females and the Essentials for Females both have 100 mg to cover your daily needs.

 Is it safe to take a Vitamin C supplement while pregnant?

 The upper tolerable intake level for Vitamin C is set at 2000 mg per day.
 Although it’s likely safe to take doses higher than this, there’s a greater risk of having loose stools or diarrhea when taking more than 2000 mg all at once.
 Also, when you consume up to 180 mg of Vitamin C per day, you’re able to absorb about 70 to 90 percent of it.
 But the absorption rate of dietary Vitamin C falls to about 50 percent when you take doses greater than 1000 mg a day.